rugpulldetector/my_audit_journey/Safyer/Bug Reports.md

 ### 6) High - Number of votes cast for proposal are not counted in `vote` or `revokeVote`.

 ### 7) High - No checkpointing mechanism by block number.
-- `createProposal()` should record block number
+- `createProposal()` should record block number at which proposal was created.
-- voter's balance and total supply at block number of proposal creation should be used for vote counting given proposal.
+- Voter's checkpointed past balance and total supply at proposal creation block number should be used for vote counting given proposal.

 ### 8) Medium - It allows voter to vote multiple times, and it consume voter's balance each time, which is not required.
 - If voter has changed mind, he can revoke vote, so there's no need to allow voting twice.

 ```
-        require(voted[msg.sender] == false, "No second voting"); // @audit - no double voting
++       require(voted[msg.sender] == false, "No second voting"); // @audit - no double voting
 ```

 ### 9) Medium - Total supply is not updated when balanceOf is updated at `createProposal()`, `vote()`, `revokeVote()`